 We feed only premium cat foods, Our breeding cats eat Royal Canin Feline Health Nutrition.
 At four weeks our kittens begin weaning to Royal Canin Baby Cat.
 Depending on the kitten some are happy to move right to the dry food while others want a mix of KMR Milk Replacer and Royal Canin Baby Cat.
 The milk replacer is then decreased until they are eating dry food.
 From four to twelve months our kittens eat Royal Canin Growth Formula for Kittens.
 Our pregnant and lactating queens also eats Royal Canin Baby Cat to maintain her health and milk supply through this critical and demanding developmental time.
 While the breeding practice of a maximum of two litters in three years (per queen) sounds good it is not always in the best interest of the queen.
 We factor in the number of kittens in the last litter to determine how much time our queens need off to maintain their health and well being.
 A queen with a litter of two needs to be bred sooner then a queen with a litter of six.
 Waiting too long can lead to complications that can end a queens breeding ability.
 Our basic formula is one month for each kitten in the queens last litter calculated one month after the litter is weaned.
 At this time the queens health and reserves are assessed to determine if she can be bred during her next cycle.

-We provide six large litter boxes for our adult cats use.
+We provide four large litter boxes for our adult cats use.
 We like the large hooded box made by IRIS USA inc. When we have kittens they have their own special litter box.
 We use plain clay litter with all kittens until they are ready to go to homes.
 Some kittens will eat bits of litter when they first litter train.
 We keep them on plain clay so kitten owners can make the choice on what litter they want to use.
 None of our kittens eat litter past seven weeks of age.
 Having read the extreme stories about clumping litters I tried many of the "natural" litter products.
 I personally could not stand the awful sour smell of these products.
 I also had difficulties breathing due to the dust they create.
 My adult cats will use these other litters but when given a choice they prefer their clumping litter.
 For our adult cats, who never eat litter, we use a clumping clay based litter.
 Having had my email inbox filled with too many urban legend stories I have learned to look into any story that seems to play on the readers emotions.
-I have used clumping litter for 15yrs. and none of my cats have ever had a problem.
+I have used clumping litter for over 20yrs. and none of my cats have ever had a problem.
 There are many Vets that promote and even sell clumping litters.
-The results of a recent veterinary study of the antimicrobial properties of different types of litters came out with clumping clay litters on the top of the list with five stars.
-Natural plant based litters were rated poorly.
+We use Dr. Elsey's.
+Ultra Litter.

 We use Apple Country Animal Hospital, a full service animal hospital veterinary practice to care for our cats.
 We do not self diagnose or medicate.
 June 2014 all of our cats PCR tested negative for Bartonella.
 Our cats are micro chipped and all of our kittens are altered before going to their new homes.
 We accept responsibility for every kitten we bring into this world for the full term of their lives.
 No kitten adopted from us can ever be sold to a pet dealer or relinquished to a shelter under any circumstances.
 We prefer that our Siamese are not declawed.
 We routinely clip our cats nails and provide scratching posts for exercising their desires.
 Declawing of cats for non-medical reasons is performed solely for the convenience of the pet owner and not in the cats best interest.
 Devocalization is also not condoned.
 On July 21, 2010 Massachusetts became the first state to make it against the law to do devocalization surgery on cats and dogs.
 If you want a cat that is silent you do not want a Siamese.
 We believe that a responsible pet owner will provide for the physical, behavioral, and psychological needs of a pet for its lifetime.
 We share a concern for the homeless and feral feline population and support trap-neuter-release programs for healthy feral cat colonies.